youwen5/blog/src/posts/2025-02-16-probability-distributions.md

 for all $b \in {\mathbb{R}}$, then $f$ is the **probability density function** (hereafter abbreviated p.d.f. or PDF) of $X$.

-We immediately see that the p.d.f. is analogous to the c.d.f. of the discrete case.
+We immediately see that the p.d.f. is analogous to the p.m.f. of the discrete case.

 The probability that $X \in ( - \infty,b\rbrack$ is equal to the area